osztenkurden/simple-websockets/README.md

 const socket = new SimpleWebSocket("ws://localhost:123");

-socket._socket // Native WebSocket in browser, or ws instance in node
+socket._socket // Instance of native WebSocket in browser, or ws in node

 socket.on("event name", (arg1, arg2, arg3) => {
     // Listen for custom event from server